-- Musselburgh Museum (operated by Musselburgh Museum and Heritage Group); - The Coastal Communities Museum (operated by the Coastal Communities Museum Trust).
+- Musselburgh Museum (operated by Musselburgh Museum and Heritage Group) - The Coastal Communities Museum (operated by the Coastal Communities Museum Trust) - Museum and Research Room in Dunbar Town House (operated by Dunbar and District History Society)

-The term "Museum" is used in a functional sense, and may at all times be taken to subsume the terms "Gallery", "Art Gallery", "Heritage Centre" or otherwise as appropriate.
+The term "Museum" is used in a functional sense and may at all times be taken to subsume the terms "Gallery", "Art Gallery", "Heritage Centre" or otherwise as appropriate.

 Collecting prior to the establishment of ELCMS in 1990 was on a passive basis in all subject areas.
 This resulted in patchy collections with many gaps to be filled.
 The existence of a museum at North Berwick since 1957 led to better representation in the Collection of the town and area than other parts of East Lothian.
 The collection as it stands now includes a reasonable geographic spread across the region (from Musselburgh in the West to Dunbar in the East, the Firth of Forth to the North and the Lammermuir Hills to the South) with a better representation of the larger communities.
 A description of the collection by subject area follows in section 3.
-Since March 1997 the majority of the Collection has been housed in a purpose built store at Library and Museums Headquarters, Dunbar Road, Haddington.
+Since March 1997 the majority of the Collection has been housed in a purpose-built store at Library and Museums Headquarters, Dunbar Road, Haddington.